 - 1.2.
 You can accept our Proposal by applying your e-signature to these Terms.

 - 1.3.
 Once you accept these Terms, these Terms and our Proposal will form a binding agreement between you and us, Forbury Property Valuation Solutions (AUS) Pty Limited ABN 54 623 769 317 of Suite 2401, Level 24, 101 Grafton Street, Bondi Junction, New South Wales, Australia.

 - 1.4.
 All information you provide during the proposal process (including your credit card details and other billing information) must be accurate, complete and current, and you must promptly update your information to ensure it remains accurate, complete and current.
 We have the right to verify your information.

 2. If you have been provided access on a trial basis

 - 2.1.
 This clause 2 will only apply if you have been provided with access to the Service on a trial basis.

 - 2.2.
-You will be permitted to use the Service on a trial basis only for a period of 14 days after we give you access to the Service (Trial).
+Only your Named Authorised User will be permitted to use the Service on a trial basis only for a period of 14 days after we give you access to the Service (Trial).

 3. If you have been provided full access immediately

 - 3.1.
 This clause 3 will apply if you have: